Geology of Tanzania: Mesozoic-Cenozoic (251 million years ago-present)

 In the Mesozoic, a major rift valley spanning what is today southern Africa and southern South America began to fill with sediments, depositing the first rock units of the Karoo Supergroup—the most extensive stratigraphic unit in southern Africa.
 In the Tanzania region, situated in the interior of Pangaea, the Karoo Supergroup deposited between the Late Carboniferous and the Early Jurassic, with sequences of terrestrial sediments.
 These sediments formed diverse rock units including sandstones, conglomerates, tillite, shale, red and gray mudstones and periodically, limestone deposits.
 Many of the Tanzanian Karoo rocks from this period contain plant and animal fossils.

 With the fragmentation of Pangaea, the modern coastal region of Tanzania experienced a long lasting marine transgression, which deposited limestone, marl, sandstone and shale throughout the Late Jurassic, Cretaceous and almost all of the past 66 million years of the Cenozoic, up until the last 2.5 million years of the Quaternary.
 In the interior, the beginning East Africa Rift created large rift troughs, which filled with terrestrial sediments.
 Carbonatite volcanoes began erupting in the Cretaceous, a process that continued into the Cenozoic.

 Alkaline volcanic rocks, including olivine basalt, alkaline basalt, nephelinite, phonolite, trachyte and pyroclastic flows from the Neogene are common north of Lake Nyasa and Lake Natron.

-Tectonics & volcanism
+Tectonics and volcanism

 The East African Rift system plays a key role in Tanzania's current day structural geology.
 Graben rift valleys often have volcanism associated with them.
 The Western Rift is filled with Lake Tanganyika and Lake Nyasa, while the section from Lake Natron to Lake Nyasa is part of the Eastern Rift (also known as the Gregory Rift).
 Lake Rukwa and the Selous Basin occupy small, subsidiary rift basins.
 Structural geologists infer that Lake Victoria is situated in a downwarp in the crust between the two major rifts.

 Ol Doinyo Lengai is the world's only active volcano with carbonatite lava and last had a large-scale eruption in 1966.